Docs

 This is only useful if you want to provide hooks like useSession.

 Get atoms is called with the fetch function from better fetch and it should return an object with the atoms.
-This atoms should be created using nanostore.
-The atoms will be resolved by each framework useStore hook provided by nanostore.
+The atoms should be created using nanostores.
+The atoms will be resolved by each framework useStore hook provided by nanostores.

 client-plugin.ts